TechneWare/SmarterMail.Cli/README.md

 }
 ```

-This is fairly well documented internally, however here is some discussion on what it does:
+This is fairly well documented internally, however, here is some discussion on what it does:

 ### Properties
-- `IsThreadSafe`: Defaults to True, but should be set to false in any constructors where that command will update data used by another command.
+- `IsThreadSafe`: Defaults to True but should be set to false in any constructors where that command will update data used by another command.
-  - It allows thread blocking to occure if this command is active when another command fires, making the new command wait for the current command to finish.
+  - It allows thread blocking to occur if this command is active when another command fires, making the new command wait for the current command to finish.
-    - The command `load` for example is not thread safe, since it loads data into memory and generates a blocking strategy.
+    - The command `load`, for example, is not thread-safe since it loads data into memory and generates a blocking strategy.
-    - If other commands that rely on the data in memory, or that would update the data in memory were to fire at the same time, then this will make those commands wait until the `load` command finishes.
+    - If other commands that rely on the data in memory or that would update the data in memory were to fire at the same time, then this will make those commands wait until the `load` command finishes.
 - `Log`: Points at the ICommandLogger interface that is used by all commands to log output
-- `RequiresInteractiveMode`: Should be set to true if this command requires interactive mode.
-If launched from the commandline these commands will cause a shell to be launched to support it.
+- `RequiresInteractiveMode`: This should be set to true if this command requires interactive mode.
+If launched from the command line, these commands will cause a shell to be launched to support them.
-    - The command `sched` for example requires interactive mode, since scheduled jobs require an active, always running instance, of the CLI in order to execute scheduled jobs.
+    - The command `sched`, for example, requires interactive mode since scheduled jobs require an active, always-running instance of the CLI in order to execute scheduled jobs.

 ### Methods
 - `public bool IsResponseOk(IResponse? response)`: Used by commands to generalize response success checking.